nexusapoorvacus/Handwriting-Recognition/README.md

-# im2latex tensorflow implementation

-This is a tensorflow implementation of the HarvardNLP paper - What You Get Is What You See: A Visual Markup Decompiler.

-This is also a potential solution to OpenAI's Requests For Research Problem - [im2latex](https://openai.com/requests-for-research/#im2latex)

-The paper (http://arxiv.org/pdf/1609.04938v1.pdf) provides technical details of the model.

-Original Torch implementation of the paper[https://github.com/harvardnlp/im2markup/blob/master/]
+# Handwriting Recognition Using Im2Latex

+This repository uses the architecture proposed in "What You Get Is What You See: A Visual Markup Decompiler" (http://arxiv.org/pdf/1609.04938v1.pdf) to the problem of Handwriting Recognition.
+The base implementation was done in Tensorflow by ritheshkumar95/im2latex-tensorflow (forked) and was modified to work for Handwriting Recognition.
+The original Torch implementation of the paper is located here: https://github.com/harvardnlp/im2markup/blob/master/

     What You Get Is What You See: A Visual Markup Decompiler
     Yuntian Deng, Anssi Kanervisto, and Alexander M. Rush